 A dead fish on the shore of Lake Erie is covered by a green wave of algae.
-(National Oceanic and Atmospheric Administration).JPG
+(Courtesy of NOAA)

 When I was little, Lake Erie and I would play together for hours on end.
 I would launch myself from her strong, rocky spine into her bright blue embrace and listen to the stories she would whisper through her waves.
 When I was there, I knew I was home.

-Satellite image of 2013 intense bloom, which was concentrated in the lake's western basin.
-MODIS_NASA, processed by NOAA_NOS_NCCOS).JPGSatellite image shows an intense algae bloom in 2013, mainly in the western part of the Lake Erie basin.
+Satellite image shows an intense algae bloom in 2013, mainly in the western part of the Lake Erie basin.
 (Courtesy of NOAA)

 But nowadays, my home is different.
 The words of her waves are muffled, and I can no longer brush my fingers through her blue hair or swim with the fish in her fingertips, because of a toxic shroud of green algae blooms.